You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 Whether you speak English or another Latin language like Portuguese, Spanish, or Italian, either is fine.
 As part of the broad Indo-European language family, they are also somewhat related to Indian languages.

 French is easier if you speak Portuguese, Spanish, or Italian.
 This is because all have similar written styles, grammar rules, and vocabulary.
-But French differs vastly in pronunciation, and many sounds in French do not exist in the Romance family tree and other languages.
+However, French differs vastly in pronunciation, and many sounds in French do not exist in the Romance family tree and other languages.

 As a Germanic language, German is like English, Dutch, and Nordic languages.
 Romance languages have a lot in common with it because of their shared roots, but they have different sounds.